In order to keep your client calm during an audit interview, I suggest you do two things:

 “A boat!”
 I spurted, “What do you need with a boat?”

-As you can imagine, the friendly tone of the meeting went downhill fast, but I didn’t think anything of it and went back to my desk unaware of the drama I had triggered.
+As you can imagine, the friendly tone of the meeting went downhill fast, but I didn’t think anything of it and went back to my desk unaware of the drama I just triggered.

 I lost my poker face.
-When a client says something unusual or unexpected to you, and you react strongly—even if you react at all—they are going to shut down and not want to talk to you (at the least!) and could completely freak out and create unneeded drama for you and your audit team (at the most).
+When a client says something unusual or unexpected to you, and you react strongly—even if you react at all—they will shut down and not want to talk to you (at the least!)
+They could completely freak out and create unneeded drama for you and your audit team (at the most).

 Turns out that the manager did have the authority, the right, and the justification for buying that boat.
 I was wrong.
 She was right.
 I was toast.